 For each BSC Trader p, the amount of Energy Contract Volumes (for purchases of energy) and relevant Credited Energy Percentages that can be accepted in respect of its Energy Accounts is limited by its Purchase Credit Limit.

-Qualification
+[MEM[Qualification

-The process to which BSC Parties and Party Agents will submit prior to becoming Qualified.
+The process to which BSC Parties and Party Agents (excluding SVA MOAs) will submit prior to becoming Qualified.
 Please refer to BSCP70 for all Parties and Party Agents except for CVA Meter Operator Agents where reference should additionally be made to BSCP537.

 Qualified BSC Party Agent